AN EQ CUSTOMER RESOLUTIONS CASE STUDY

 This has had a considerable impact on customer satisfaction - which is measured through the Net Promoter Score - and has significantly improved across all of the LBG's frontline channels since the implementation of the Equiniti Charter solution.

-By working with Equiniti, LBG was able to replace multiple legacy complaints-handling systems that were being used across 30 different LBG brands, including numerous internal databases, spreadsheets and third-party applications that demanded high levels of support and administration.
+This industry-leading performance improvement has seen its 'complaints per 1,000 accounts' metric fall from 2.1 to 1.0.
+By working with Equiniti, LBG was able to replace multiple legacy complaints-handling systems that were being used across 30 different LBG brands,including numerous internal databases, spreadsheets, and third-party applications that demanded high levels of support and administration.

 The management information being provided by the Equiniti system is also contributing to LBG's broader customer service goals by enabling the bank to perform a root cause analysis of exactly what is causing its customers to complain, so that it can address these issues quickly and efficiently, in order to make changes that make a real difference to the bottom line.